 Working Remotely Outside of the United States

 H1B visa holders may be able to work remotely from outside the United States, although this flexibility is subject to specific rules and limitations.
 For instance, if your remote work extends beyond 60 days and occurs more than 50 miles from the designated worksite–such as when working outside the United States–your employer must file a new LCA and amend the H1B petition.
-For shorter periods of remote work, your employer will need to demonstrate your ties to the original worksite in order for you to maintain status.
+For shorter periods of remote work, your employer will need to demonstrate your ties to the original worksite for you to maintain your status.

 Moreover, to re-enter the United States, your H1B visa must be valid, and your employer should provide documentation proving ongoing employment, detailing your job responsibilities and salary.
 Additionally, your tax obligations may depend on your income and the duration of your remote work.
 You may have tax obligations in both the United States and the country where you are performing remote work.